 The Star Walk tradition began in the 1990s after athletic department officials had stars, representing the athletic logo, painted on the sidewalk and Jess Neely Drive from the football team's locker room facility in McGugin Center down the tunnel leading into Vanderbilt Stadium.
 The team's walk to its stadium locker facility was quickly dubbed Star Walk in reference to the star logos painted along the route.
 Over the years, it has grown in interest through participation by the marching band and better communication with the fans.
 The best attended Star Walks have flooded Jess Neely Drive with Commodore faithful hoping to see and encourage their favorite player or coach.

 Vandyville is a football tailgate community that has occurred on each home football game day since Sept.
 17, 2005.
 Vanderbilt fans order tents and reserve locations from the athletic department, which are located along a closed Natchez Trace Parkway for six hours prior to kickoff.
-In a matter of years, Vandyville has swelled from nine tents that first game to over 50 tents in 2010 and even more this fall.
+In a matter of years, Vandyville has swelled from nine tents that first game to over 50 tents in 2010 and has continued to grow.
 Vandyville, with its giant video screen tuned to the moment's biggest college football game, is a popular meeting place and the pre-game place to see and be seen for all Commodore fans.
-New additions in 2011 include the `Dore Alley Walk by the football team from the south end to McGugin Center two hours and 15 minutes prior to kickoff, a Coca-Cola picnic area near the jumbo video screen, an additional tailgate area - the Vandyville Too Kid's Zone near Children's Way and Natchez, a Legends Tent and a stage where live bands will perform.
+New additions in 2011 included the `Dore Alley Walk by the football team from the south end to McGugin Center two hours and 15 minutes prior to kickoff, a Coca-Cola picnic area near the jumbo video screen, and an additional tailgate area - the Vandyville Too Kid's Zone near Children's Way and Natchez.

 Fight Song "Dynamite"